-One of the mistakes I've made, listed on my extensive CV error is the fact that I've not been using always the same personal brand name.
-That is what is known like "beating around the bush".
+One of the mistakes I've made, and that are already on my extensive bug-making resume is not always using the same personal brand name.
+That's what's known in chaste terms as "to brown the partridge".

 What is the personal brand name?

-It is the name by which we want to be found and recognized, both in real and digital environments.
-It can be a real name, A nickname (nickname) or a combination of both.
+It's the name by which we want to be found and recognized, both in the real and digital environment.
+It may be a real name, a nickname (nickname) or the combination of both.

 The most important thing is regularity.
 You bet what you bet, keep it in time.